 Start by sitting in a chair that you find comfortable.
 Your back should be straight.
 Good posture will help your body remain alert and focused.

-You may prefer to sit on the floor with your legs criss-crossed.
+You may prefer to sit on the floor with your legs criss-cross.
 Using one of the many affordable meditation cushions on the market will support your sitting posture and help you get into the mind frame to meditate.

 ↓ Click image to view on Amazon. ↓